glebm/i18n-tasks/README.md

 See `<command> --help` for more information on a specific command.
 ```

-Show tasks accept -f format option, and all but find accept locales as arguments, e.g:
+Show tasks accept a format option, and all but find accept locales as arguments, e.g:

 ```bash
 $ i18n-tasks data --help